Are Biosimilars the Solution to High-Cost Specialty Drugs?

 For plan sponsors and their benefit advisors, the clear implication is that they need to be thinking about their overall biosimilars strategy and understand how key biosimilars are being addressed in their pharmacy contract.
 They also should be cognizant of how the PBMs are handling biosimilars on their formularies.
 In some cases, a new biosimilar could be less expensive than the reference drug; however, there are likely to be instances where the reference drug price including rebates is less expensive than the biosimilar.

 In the end, the introduction of new biosimilars for blockbuster specialty reference drugs should have a favorable impact on competition and will hopefully lead to lower net prices and savings for plans.
-While this would be a positive outcome for plan sponsors, we will need to see how things play out in 2023 and beyond.
+While this would be a positive outcome for plan sponsors, we will need to see how things play out.